crjoseabraham/php-ecommerce/README.md

         define('DB_USER', 'root');
         define('DB_PASS', '');
         define('DB_NAME', 'shoppingcart');
     ```

     And the project base URL in `resources/scripts/CartUI.js` which is set up for localhost.

     An small thing you may want to change or even delete is the timezone I set in [public/index.php](https://github.com/crjoseabraham/shoppingcart/blob/version-2.0/public/index.php) because I used my timezone

     `date_default_timezone_set('America/Caracas');`
-    ````

 ## 📝 ToDo List:

 -   [ ] Implement checkout with PayPal/Stripe API
--   [ ] User reviews and product rating
 -   [ ] Deployment

 ## 🏆 Goals achieved

--   [x] Learn how to work with the OOP paradigm
--   [x] Understand how to apply the MVC architecture and its hows and whys
+-   [x] Learn the principles of OOP and how to apply the MVC architecture
 -   [x] How to work with sessions and cookies in PHP
--   [x] Implement user authentication (logging in, logging out, update user's password, recover password function, hide/show content for non logged in users.
+-   [x] Implement user authentication (logging in, logging out, remember session, recover passwords, etc.).
 -   [x] Work with third party libraries
 -   [x] Practice modern JavaScript and transpile it using Webpack and Babel
--   [x] In general: work with PHP, JS, SASS and tie it all together to have a functional application
+-   [x] Basics of version control with Git (work with repos, commits, branching and merging).

 ### Author